 Magic Kingdom’s Cinderella Castle

-Magic Kingdom’s Cinderella Castle recently underwent a full makeover in 2020.
+Magic Kingdom’s Cinderella Castle recently underwent a full makeover.
 The castle was painted a pinkish color complemented by royal blues and lots of gold.

 My main concern was that it would stick out like a sore thumb at the end of Main Street U.S.A.

 But it doesn’t.
 In fact, it really gives the entire space a refreshing look.

 And as you get closer, you’ll be able to tell that it all works well.